Corrections Policy

 Transparency Matters

-We don’t delete stories simply because they are controversial or criticized.
-But if we ever retract or significantly revise a story, we will make that clear.
+We do not delete stories simply because they are controversial, criticized, or unflattering to someone mentioned.
+If we ever retract or significantly revise a story, we make that clear — both on the article itself and, where warranted, in a note to readers.